js-cookie/js-cookie/README.md

 ## Before You Start...

 Many Open Source developers [work below the poverty line](https://staltz.com/software-below-the-poverty-line.html).
 They need funds.
 Although the maintainers of js-cookie don't need it, the broad Open Source community does.
-If you are reading this and own any Crypto or a long time, use the wallets below to deposit any amount.
+If you are reading this and own any Crypto for a long time, use the wallets below to deposit any amount.
 Be generous.
 100% of the funds, including any value increase over time, will be dedicated to fund other Open Source projects.

 Your contribution will forever be remembered in the blockchain.